Media Release: The Hidden Cost of Discarded Whitegoods and Who Pays?

 Click here to read the media release.

-Click here to read more about the Centre’s activities and Product Stewardship in Australia in 2022.
+Click here to access the Product Stewardship Gateway.